sergant210/modHelpers/README.md

 - modhelpers_objectClass — a object class.
 - modhelpers_queryClass — a query class.
 - modhelpers_requestClass — a request class.
-- modhelpers_responseManager — a response manager class.
+- modhelpers_responseManagerClass — a response manager class.
+- modhelpers_varDumperClass — a class for the dump and dd functions.

 ### Examples
 **Check the user exists**